Ergodicity and weak mixing for group-indexed infinitely divisible stationary processes: Introduction

 \subsubsection{About the Proof}

-A main new ingredient is the construction of stochastically continuous extensions (Theorem~\ref{thm:stochext}), which applies to any separable in probability stationary process and is of independent interest: for any separable in probability stationary \(G\)-process for a group \(G\), we construct a stochastically continuous stationary \(\widehat{G}\)-process, where \(\widehat{G}\) is a Polish group containing a quotient of \(G\) as a dense subgroup.
+A main new ingredient is the construction of stochastically continuous extensions (\cref{thm:stochext}), which applies to any separable in probability stationary process and is of independent interest: for any separable in probability stationary \(G\)-process for a group \(G\), we construct a stochastically continuous stationary \(\widehat{G}\)-process, where \(\widehat{G}\) is a Polish group containing a quotient of \(G\) as a dense subgroup.
 This construction not only preserves the distribution class of the process (e.g. being Gaussian or being infinitely divisible Poissonian), but it also preserves both ergodicity and weak mixing.

-Stochastically continuous extensions reduce the problem to stochastically continuous processes indexed by Polish groups, which then reduces the problem to countable dense subgroups (Lemma~\ref{lem:ergdens}).
+Stochastically continuous extensions reduce the problem to stochastically continuous processes indexed by Polish groups, which then reduces the problem to countable dense subgroups (\cref{lem:ergdens}).
 For countable groups, inspired by the proof of one of the authors in \cite[Thm.~5.8]{roy2007ergodic} for the case of \(G=\mathbb{Z}\), we apply the Maruyama representation and the characterization of ergodicity for Poisson suspensions from \cite[Thm.~2]{avraham2025poissonian}.
-The key property characterizing ergodicity, from which the weak mixing property follows, is that the Poisson suspension underlying the L\'{e}vy measure is \emph{null}: it admits no invariant sets of finite measures.
+The key property characterizing ergodicity, from which the weak mixing property follows, is that the measure preserving action on the L\'{e}vy measure space is null: it admits no invariant sets of positive finite measure.
 This is analogous to Samorodnitsky's characterization \cite[Thm.~3.1]{samorodnitsky2005null} (see also \cite[Thm.~1.3]{AvrahamReem2023}) in symmetric \(\alpha\)-stable stationary processes indexed by \(G=\mathbb{Z}\) or \(\mathbb{R}\), using their Rosinski representation.